CedarStreetGarage/python-joystick-servo-stepper-controller/README.md

 There is a `Joystick` class that is basically a wrapper for `pygame` and is fairly specific to a Logitch F310 joystick using only some of the axes and buttons.
+It is really easy to extend if someone wanted, pretty handy set of abstractions.
 There is a `Loop` class that is allows scheduling a repeated task on a fixed interval, used for updates.
+Fixed interval meaning fixed time between starting runs, it accommodates the duration of the actual task, which needs to be less than the desired loop time.
+There is a `Quantize` class that allows for arbitrary returned precision; this is used to prevent noise on the joysticks from changing the incremental positions of the controllers.
 There are the two controller classes, `Maestro` and `Norberg` that accommodate the specifics of the respective controller.
-Each of these are subclasses of the `Controller` class that provides common initialization and a consisten interface for control (e.g.
-`pos()` and `inc()` for setting either absolute or incremental positions).
+Each of these are subclasses of the `Controller` class that provides common initialization and a consisten interface for control (e.g. `pos()` and `inc()` for setting either absolute or incremental positions).
 For the purposes of joystick control  only the incremental position is used, though for other types of control (e.g. abstracting the joint angles using inverse kinematics or similar) the direct position control is used.
+There is also a `Joints` class that is basically just a lookup between English names for robot joints and the index for the joint used by the controller.

 The Maestro controller must be set up in advance using a utility provided by the manufacturer.
 Since this must be done, advantage can be taken of